 For most parents, children are most reluctant to obey – “Do as I say”.
 For most children, parents are too eager to instruct – Do as I want”.
 The fireworks continue throughout the year!

-This Diwali lets resolve to switch our role to be a Diya and adapt, change and strengthen our flame to inspire, enlighten and spark the lives of our children.
-Isn’t that the best parenting?
+So Diwali in some ways could be seen as a message to switch our role to be a Diya and adapt, change and strengthen our flame to inspire, enlighten and spark the lives of our children.